+NOTE No body is required as the ChannelURI is provided via the URL and no other input fields are required.

 Post Publication

 The Post Publication service in general MUST have the behavior, inputs, outputs and return the faults as defined by the following table.